 The green season begins.
 Rainfall is occasional and short, often in the afternoon.
 During the day, it is around 31 degrees.
 In the morning and at the end of the afternoon it is around 22 degrees, the best time for activities.

 The rainy season is progressing and there will be several days with short showers, usually in the afternoon.
 During the day the temperatures are around 30 degrees, at night an average of 22 degrees.

 Especially March and April are rainy months.
 Thunderstorms are to be expected on most days, but they rarely continue throughout the day.
 Roads are often difficult to access and some camps are closed.
 The temperatures are slightly lower (between 28 degrees during the day and 21 degrees at night).

-4. The Selous area was first designated as a protected area in 1896 by the German governor of Tanganyika, Hermann von Wissmann, and became a hunting reserve in 1905.
+6. Selous Tanzania was first designated a protected area in 1896 by the German governor of Tanganyika, Hermann von Wissmann, and became a hunting reserve in 1905.

-5. The majority of the reserve remains reserved for hunting by private hunting concessions.
+7. Most of the reserve remains reserved for hunting through private hunting concessions.

-6. Permanent habitation is not permitted in Selous Game Reserve.
+8. Permanent habitation is not allowed in Nyerere National Park en the Selous Game Reserve.

-With its many rivers and lakes, Selous Game Reserve is highly suitable for an adventurous boat safari.
+With its many rivers and lakes, Nyerere National Park is highly suitable for an adventurous boat safari.

 Of course, you can also make beautiful safaris by jeep and on foot.
 Single or multi-day.